10 Tips to Close A Business Deal Real Quick

 - How does the decision-making process work?

-The process of developing a sales quote can be time-consuming, and a long wait and hold time can significantly reduce your sales potential.
+Developing a sales quote can be time-consuming, and a long wait and hold time can significantly reduce your sales potential.

 As a result, if you spend hours producing quotes, you may lose sales.